-The diverse composition and amount of active sulfur compounds of different garlic preparations used in various trials might be responsible for the above mentioned inconsistent findings.
+The diverse composition and amount of active sulfur compounds of different garlic preparations used in various trials might be responsible for the above-mentioned inconsistent findings.

 Other factors like subject recruitment, duration of study, dietary control, lifestyle, and methods of lipid analyses may also have an influence.
-These findings emphasise the need for standardisation of garlic preparations in order to reach to a valid conclusion.